crutchcorn/sync-skeleton/package/README.md

 }
 ```

-See the [examples folder](example) for more detailed examples with different frameworks.
+See the [example folder](example) for more detailed usage with Vite.

 ## 🌙 Dark Mode;